-“Gordon’s eye for the convergence of arts, architecture and commerce is unerring.” – Publishers Weekly
+“Gordon’s eye for the convergence of art, architecture and commerce is unerring.” – Publisher’s Weekly

 “Gordon’s ideas are rooted in the tangible intangible.
 He empowers through his vision and passion.” – Bomb Magazine